 Boston College Law (J.D.)

 I will be more than happy to help your child/ren understand the work s/he is being asked to do in school, whether reading, writing, spelling, vocabulary, science, social studies or math (preferably science and math, my disciplines of expertise, but I've taught/tutored it all for over 20 years).
-School is hard for A LOT of kids, for any of a number of reasons: the material is just plain old difficult or confusing; the foundation has never been laid for this year's expectations; the student learns differently than this year's teacher teaches; the student learns (or will learn) fine as soon as s/he develops the proper habits of mind, attention, and perseverance.
-I could go on.
+School is hard for A LOT of kids, for any of a number of reasons: the material is just plain old difficult or confusing; the foundation has never been laid for this year's expectations; the student learns differently than this year's teacher teaches.
+For a student to learn, s/he must develop the proper habits of mind, attention, and perseverance.
 If your child is struggling at all in school, I'm someone who can "unlock the box of learning" as one parent of a student of mine once told me.

 FL & MA state certified in grades K-6; FL state certified in science grades 5-9.